Syntax and semantics¶

 cumbersome and time consuming task.
 As such, it is desirable to be able to specify a

 fall-back case.
-A fall-back case is similar to the else
+A fall-back case is similar to the else construct used in many

 programming languages.

-clause is used to enable users to specify
+A special when no other case applies clause is used to enable users to specify

 fall-back cases.
-The example below specifies behavior requirement output-x
+The example below specifies behavior requirement output-x which

-is the fall-back case that applies
+contains cases A, B and C. Case C is the fall-back case that applies

-applies.
-In other words, C
+when neither A nor B applies.
+In other words, C applies when y is at

 least 5 and at most 10.